Faaz-Codes/Spotifia/README.md

 # 🎵 Spotifia

-A Spotify-inspired interactive puzzle website combining **music, puzzles, and storytelling**.
+A Spotify-inspired interactive puzzle website combining **music, puzzles, and storytelling**, created as a small personal experience for someone special.

 ## ✨ Features